MahmoodAkhtar/BrightSky.LotteryNumberGenerator/README.md

 # Getting Started

 This is a .NET Core 3.1 solution written using VS2019 consisting of a `*.Core` project and `*.Cli` project both in the `\src` folder.
-There is an accompaning unit test project called `*.Core.Tests` in the `\test` folder.
+There is an accompanying unit test project called `*.Core.Tests` in the `\test` folder.
 These unit tests verifiy the above requirements (including EXTRAs) are met.
 [FluentAssertions](https://fluentassertions.com/) have been used in the unit tests to make them more human readable.
 Overall there is nothing fancy, just code that meets the requirements.

 The UI is a console app.
 Make sure the `BrightSky.LotteryNumberGenerator.Cli` project is marked as the 'Start up Project'.
 Then just run and follow instructions.